How did Jesus and his disciples study the scriptures?

 The Watchman website

-A group of Messianic Jews in Oregon (thanks folks!) have put together an enormous collection of commentary and resources for studying the 3 1/2 year cycle of readings.
+A group of Messianic Jews in Olympia, WA, (thanks folks!) have put together an enormous collection of commentary and resources for studying the 3 1/2 year cycle of readings.

 Below is a link to each reading for every week, with references to various targums, Midrash and Talmud passages, as well as the New Testament.
 (They started in the Spring, so disregard the dates).